ximet/awesome-best-practices/frontend/react/bestPracticeReact.md

 ***

+- #### Use PureComponent, avoiding impure component
+   A pure component is a React component whose render function is pure (after changes in props or state).
+The default behavior in React is to always re-render the entire component tree, even if props/state do not change.
+***

 - #### Keep your state as flat as possible.
    If need help with them (with flat state), you may use: [normalizr](https://github.com/paularmstrong/normalizr)